This page is meant to teach you all about Diagonal Seam Tape. Scroll down to find out what it is, the uses, and why I love it.

 How to place the seam tape on the machine:

 Every machine is a bit different, so there are examples below on two different machines.
 Scroll down through the photos for more info.
+You can also see examples of how it's placed on different machines under the Instagram #diagonalseamtape hashtag here.

 Align the red line up with the needle.
 You can use a ruler to make sure it's lined up, but I find it easy to eyeball it.